NodeBE4/opinion/_posts/2022-06-13-EnclavedMicrostate.md

 ----- __537.1__ -----2022-06-17 02:19:11+08:00:

 (Some quick notes on terminology: Firstly, Zungar, Zunghar, Dzungar, Dzungar and Junghar are all acceptable variant spellings; I have opted for Zunghar out of familiarity.
-Secondly, the term 'bondservant' refers to a particular category of enslaved person known in Manchu as *booi*.)
+Secondly, the term 'bondservant', which crops up in a quote later, refers to a particular category of enslaved person known in Manchu as *booi*.)

 The post you've come across is problematic for a number of reasons, and while I do have specific criticisms I want to first lay out a general statement about the Zunghar Genocide to begin with so as not to broadcast those problematic elements before frontending what I would consider to be the most historiographically correct narative.